 The statement begins with the declaration that "the Socialist Party at all times consistently and uncompromisingly opposed war."
-But we know that many of our Party "leaders," including the Socialist Congressman, were at times in favor of the war-"to save Russia," for example.
+But we know that many of our Party "leaders." including the Socialist Congressman, were at times in favor of the war-"to save Russia." for example.

-"It supports wholeheartedly the Soviet Republic of Russia and the communist government of Hungary, and vigorously protests against intervention, etc." But it opposes just as "wholeheartedly" any tendency toward Bolshevism or Communism in the United States, and expels all Bolshevists or Communists, stigmatizing them as "anarchists."
+"It supports wholeheartedly the Soviet Republic of Russia and the communist government of Hungary and vigorously protects against intervention.

+gary, and vigorously protests against intervention, etc." But it opposes just as "wholeheartedly" any tendency toward Bolshevism or Communism in the United States, and expels all Bolshevists or Communists, stigmatizing them as "anarchists."